Plea deals raised in West Virginia poaching case

 Miller also talked of the need for large data storage devices to hold massive digital files involved in the case.

-Teresa McMinn is the Digital Editor for the Cumberland Times-News.
+Teresa McMinn is a reporter for the Cumberland Times-News.
 She can be reached at 304-639-2371 or tmcminn@times-news.com.